Angle Grinder PPE Guide for Concrete Grinding Silica: Required PPE for Safety & Compliance

 How to Foster a Safety Culture on the Job Site

-• Encourage peer monitoring: Remind each other about PPE compliance to create a supportive environment.
+• Encourage peer monitoring: Remind each other to wear PPE before grinding begins.

 Frequently Asked Questions